 1. The Star Signet that started it all.

 This was my first piece of jewelry that Mejuri sent me back in January of this year.
 The signet ring, commonly worn in the pinky finger, has been a trend that I see quite often on social media the past year, and I could not be any happier when receiving this beautiful little number.
 I went for a size 3 which turned out to be a little tight on my pinky finger as you could see.
-One only downside is that it has already had a few slight scratches on the oval surface.
-I got really excited and wore it everyday after I got it.
+One only downside is that it has already had a few slight scratches on the oval surface, but that didn’t stop me from wearing it every day ever since.
 I mean it is my fault since I work in a research lab and do wash my hands like 20 times da day.
 I only wear it on weekends now that I know I have to take better care of my jewelry.
 Regardless, I love how it adds such a subtle yet statement to any looks that I go for.
 Did I say that it also make me want to photograph my hand more? #fashiondetails

 Star Signet – $59 (set with a AAA quality white sapphire, gold vermeil – 18k gold layered on sterling silver, band thickness: 1.8 mm, oval diameter: 7 mm wide, 8 mm high)